List of DC Comics characters: H: Inspector Henderson

 Inspector Henderson is the name of two characters appearing in American comic books published by DC Comics.

 William Henderson

+A police detective who is variously depicted as a supporting character for first Superman, and later Black Lightning.
 Originally created for The Adventures of Superman, initially voiced by Matt Crowley and later by Earl George, Inspector William Henderson is Superman's police contact.
 He would later appear in Action Comics #442 by Elliot S!
 Maggin, Curt Swan and Bob Oksner.
 Following this, Henderson would make additional appearances in Black Lightning, in which he has a son who joined the 100 named Andrew, and John Byrne's 1986 Man of Steel miniseries before eventually becoming Metropolis' police commissioner.
 Additionally, a young Henderson who worked as a detective-sergeant and attempted to convince a young Superman, then known as Superboy, to move from Smallville to Metropolis appeared in The New Adventures of Superboy #6 (June 1980).

 Mike Henderson

 Inspector Mike Henderson appears in Supergirl (vol. 5) #37 (March 2009) as an African-American detective who heads the Metropolis Metacrimes Division.